3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # PREREQUISITES SSH INSTALLERS HERE:
 ### RUN FROM YOUR SSH TERMINAL TO INSTALL YOUR PREREQUISITES!

+>[!IMPORTANT]
-Install all the prerequisites in one easy script meant for all printers, Vorons to Enders!
+>Install all the prerequisites in one easy script meant for all printers, Vorons to Enders!
 This version of the installer also gives you the option to install the main files right away.

 ```
 wget -O - https://raw.githubusercontent.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/refs/heads/main/Other_Files/Demon_Install_Script/Demon_Prerequisites_Installer.sh | bash